bitfocus/companion-module-bmd-fairlight-live/companion/HELP.md

 - **OSC Port**: OSC TCP port configured in Fairlight Live Show Settings.
 Default: `8000`.

 When Companion is running on the Fairlight Live computer, configure Fairlight Live Show Settings to use a different OSC port, such as `8001`.
-Note also that the channel and bus resources are dynamic, based on the loaded show.

 ### Actions